Some pictures of the Widmerpool Station area over the years.

 A close up view of the bridge above, looking north with the masts in place.
 Note the newly-raised portion in the centre of the parapet.

-Paul Frost (Parsons Brinkerhoff)
+Paul Frost (Parsons Brinckerhoff)

 |